Supervisors & Proposed Research Topics

 1. To comprehensively document the historical, cultural, and social diversity of European Roma communities across different regions.

-2. To critically analyze the impact of policies, both past and present, on the socio-economic and educational status of Roma communities.
+2. To critically analyse the impact of policies, both past and present, on the socio-economic and educational status of Roma communities.

 3. To explore innovative strategies and community-based initiatives that have shown promise in enhancing the well-being and social inclusion of Roma populations.